Deep Learning in EEG: Advance of the Last Ten-Year Critical Period: Applications

-Another dataset named 'DEAP' \cite{koelstra2011deap}, was collected from 32 subjects when they watched 40 one-minute long music videos.
+Another dataset named 'DEAP' \cite{koelstra2011deap}, was collected from 32 subjects when they watched 40 one-minute-long music videos.
 Perceptual emotion was assessed in terms of arousal, valence, liking, and dominance.
-Studies using this dataset have showed that deep learning methods were successful and effective to classify emotion categories based on EEG. \cite{Al-Nafjan2017}, \cite{Choi2018}.
-Particularly, LSTM was used to classify emotions based on raw EEG in \cite{Alhagry2017}, it reported an acceptable accuracy of around 85\%.
-In \cite{Bagherzadeh2018}, various hand-crafted EEG features (e.g. sample entropy, mean, and power spectral density) were fed to three stacked autoencoders in a parallel way for voting.
+Studies using this dataset have showed that deep learning was successful and effective to classify emotion categories based on EEG. \cite{Al-Nafjan2017}, \cite{Choi2018}.
+Even using raw EEG as the input, LSTM achieved an acceptable accuracy of around 85\% in the emotion classification \cite{Alhagry2017}.
+In \cite{Bagherzadeh2018}, various handcrafted EEG features (e.g. sample entropy, mean, and power spectral density) were fed into three stacked autoencoders in a parallel way for voting.
 Chao et al. also designed a parallel architecture to process EEG signal.
-However, they used DBN as the basic unit.
+However, they used DBN as the basic unit \cite{Chao2018}.
 To improve the classification performance and utilize strengths of different models.
 Li et al. combined CNN and LSTM to extract representations from multi-channel EEG, in which CNN was used to learn inter-channel and inter-frequency correlation while LSTM was used to extract contextual information \cite{Li2017a}.
+The model combination was also used in \cite{yin2021eeg}, where feature extraction was done by graph convolutional networks, temporal information was memorized by LSTM, and classification was done by a SVM.
+The same idea of model combination was also used in \cite{topic2021emotion}, where CNN was used for feature extraction.